Published at: 2025-10-30

 |---|---|---|

-- Write-back Fields: Calculated or aggregated fields can be used as source fields.
+- Write-back Fields: Use calculated or aggregated fields as source fields for write-back.

 II.
 Use Case Examples